Xeseuses/toughtvoyager/content/posts/Posts/The Failure Of Modern Day Democracy.md

   - Liberarianism
 Links:
 Created: 2024-12-11T22:08:19
-Title: The failure of modern day democracy
+Title: The Failure Of Modern Day Democracy
 date: 2024-12-11
 ---
-In this note i want to explore the thought that modern day democracy has failed.
+In this post I want to explore the thought that modern day democracy has failed.
 I think modern day democracy doesn't have a future.
 I will explain why and propose a new form of government that i think is the better option.

 ## Why democracy doesn't work in its current form